 But there was always that other reaction.
 It’s going to be so expensive!

 To be honest I also thought the same.
 All the things I had heard, especially about Tokyo, were that Japan was very expensive to go backpacking around.

 Japan is not crazy expensive if you do it right and you should definitely visit.

-It is very expensive when comparing to the cheap budget countries that backpackers love to visit where you could get by on $10 a day if you wanted to.
+It is very expensive when compared to the cheap budget countries that backpackers love to visit where you could get by on $10 a day if you wanted to.

 But Tokyo was always put on a price level with London, New York and other big cities in Europe.
 That’s what I expected and fully budgeted for that outcome.